Boat licensing log in

-You can find our price list on our fees and terms & conditions pages or on the useful downloads at the bottom of this page.
+You can find our price list on our fees and terms & conditions page.

-When the business boating manager has confirmed that your operating proposal is acceptable, he/she will forward you a licence application form with the details completed for you to review and return.
+When the business boating manager has confirmed that your operating proposal is acceptable, they will forward you a licence application form with the details completed for you to review and return.

 Other regulations may apply to your business.
 For example, boats let out for hire must have a Gas Safe Certificate.